Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - Donors, UN agencies, and Bhutan's other partners should insist on measures to eliminate discrimination against the Hindu Lhotshampas and ensure the protection of their fundamental human rights and their rights to participate as full citizens of Bhutan.

 In Fiji, Hindus constitute approximately 34% of the Christian majority state.
 Fijian Hindus faced hate speech, and Hindu temples were targets of attack until 2008.
 Such attacks seemed to end in 2009.
-In 2010, Hindus continued to enjoy respite from religious/criminal attacks.
+In 2011, Hindus continued to enjoy respite from religious/criminal attacks.
 The Methodist Church of Fiji has repeatedly called for the creation of a Christian State.
 It is encouraging that the interim government of Prime Minister Bainamirama has committed itself to the protection of minorities, especially the large Hindu minority.
+The Bainarmirama regime has been accussed of violating the fundamental rights of its citizens and suppressing political dissent.

 - The Fijian government must respect the rights of all citizens, and the inherent political bias against Hindus and ethnic Indians must be eradicated.